storynq/ALM-benchmark/README.md

 The required dependenices can be installed via `pip` or `conda` from `requirements.txt`

 # Codes
-Pretraining code and fine-tuning codes for Antiberta on five downstream tasks are provided in `./codes`.
+Fine-tuning codes for ALMs on five downstream tasks are provided in `./codes`.